Victor Basa: Television career

 Soon after signing with Star Magic, Basa quickly began to appear in a number of shows on the ABS-CBN network.
 He became a regular host of the weekly Sunday variety show ASAP; appeared in his first recurring primetime supporting role in the soap opera Crazy for You as a love interest of the leading lady portrayed by Toni Gonzaga; and landed supporting roles in two single-episode stories in Star Magic Presents.

 In 2006, Basa was cast as a regular cast member of Abt Ur Luv, a youth-oriented drama series, as Carla Humphries's love interest.
 Basa is a member of ABS-CBN's circle of homegrown talents named Star Magic.

 In 2007, the new MTV Philippines signed on Basa as one of the channel's new VJs.
 He currently hosts MTV Timeout.

 He was one of the Celebrity Housemates in Pinoy Big Brother: Celebrity Edition 2.

 Basa is currently a contract artist of the GMA Network.
 Basa played a role in the hit drama series My Husband's Lover.

 Personal life

 In 2010, he dated TV host and real estate heiress Divine Lee.
 They were together for more than 4 years until their break-up in April 2015.

-Victor is featured in The 700 Club Asia where he shared his changed life.
+Basa is featured in The 700 Club Asia, where he shared his changed life.
 He had a realization when he had a friend who committed suicide.

 He proposed to his non-showbiz girlfriend Stephanie Dan in September 2019 and got married on November 10 of the same year.